56quarters/avalonms/README.rst

 * ``--daemon-group=GROUP`` - Run the server as this group.
 The server will switch to this non-privileged group when started as root and run in daemon mode.

 * ``--db-path=PATH`` - Path to a file to use for the the backing SQLite database for storing collection metadata.

-This file must be able to be written by the user the server is running as.
+* ``--error-log=PATH`` - Path to a file to use for server errors and application informational logging.

+* ``--no-scan`` - If present, don't remove existing information about the music collection and rescan it.